wp-plugins/sdac-translate/readme.txt

 *  Initial release

 == Upgrade Notice ==

+= 1.02 =
+Upgrade includes minor fix to the data array.

 = 1.01 =
 Upgrade to use more efficient JS in the admin and validation on all fields